Legana/AMP_prediction_in_genomes/03_benchmarking.md

 AMPlify is optimised for protein sequences that are 200 AA or less and do not allow input data to contain sequences larger than 200 amino acids.
-Therefore, only proteins that were =&lt; 200 AA were kept in the proteomes (9,027 for *A. thaliana* from 39,340 standard AA sequences and 33,584 for *H. sapiens* from 67,484 standard AA sequences)
+Therefore, only proteins that were =\< 200 AA were kept in the proteomes (9,027 for *A. thaliana* from 39,340 standard AA sequences and 33,584 for *H. sapiens* from 67,484 standard AA sequences)

 ## AMPgram

-In order to significantly speed up the progress of using AmpGram on the *A. thaliana* and *H. sapiens* proteomes, high performance computing (HPC) scheduler (PBS) with job arrays submissions were used.
+In order to significantly speed up the progress of using AmpGram v.
+1.0 on the *A. thaliana* and *H. sapiens* proteomes, high performance computing (HPC) scheduler (PBS) with job arrays submissions were used (with R v.
+4.0.3).
 To accomplish this, first, both proteomes were split into FASTA files containing 100 protein sequences (394 FASTA files for *A. thaliana* and 675 for *H. sapiens*) using the scripts `scripts/subset_arab_file.zsh` and `subset_homo_proteome.zsh`.
 Per job, approximately 100 subjobs which referenced to 100 FASTA files were used.
-See `scripts/runampgram_h1.sh` and `scripts/runampgram_h1.R` as example scripts used for the first 100 subjobs/FASTA files from the *H. sapiens* proteome.
+See `scripts/runampgram_h1.sh` and `scripts/runampgram_h1.R` as example
+scripts used for the first 100 subjobs/FASTA files from the *H. sapiens* proteome.

 Initially when the jobs were submitted, various subjobs failed (three for *A. thaliana* and 62 for *H. sapiens*).
 After examining the [source